cowwoc/pouch/README.md

 * `JvmScope`: values specific to an application run
 * `DatabaseScope`: values specific to a database connection
-* `HttpScope`: values specific to an HTTP request
+* `RequestScope`: values specific to an HTTP request

 Notice that a `JvmScope` contains values whose lifetime span multiple database connections.
 Further, `DatabaseScope` contains values whose lifetime span multiple HTTP requests.
-In light of this, we define `HttpScope` as extending `DatabaseScope` and `DatabaseScope` as extending `JvmScope`.
+In light of this, we define `RequestScope` as extending `DatabaseScope` and `DatabaseScope` as extending `JvmScope`.
-When a new `HttpScope` is constructed, we pass in the parent scope.
+When a new `RequestScope` is constructed, we pass in the parent scope.

 The lifetime of child scopes must be equal to or less than the lifetime of the parent scope.
 This means that child scopes can't exist without the parent.
-For example, the above conceptual model assumes that an `HttpScope` cannot exist without a `DatabaseScope` but a `DatabaseScope` may exist without an `HttpScope`.
+For example, the above conceptual model assumes that an `RequestScope` cannot exist without a `DatabaseScope` but a `DatabaseScope` may exist without an `RequestScope`.
 This enables a worker thread to interact with the database outside an HTTP request.
 But an HTTP request can't exist without a database connection.